Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Introduction

-To classify the maximal connected algebraic subgroups of $\Bir(C\times \PP^2)$, it remains to study the automorphism groups of Mori Del Pezzo fibrations over $C$ and the equivariant contraction from the $\FF_1$-bundles to the $\PP^2$-bundles over $C$.
-This equivariant birational morphism is the only obstruction preventing a relatively maximal automorphism group from also being a maximal connected algebraic subgroup of $\Bir(C\times \PP^2)$.
-Thus, we can already state:
+To classify the maximal connected algebraic subgroups of $\Bir(C\times \PP^2)$, it remains to study the automorphism groups of Mori del Pezzo fibrations over $C$ and the equivariant birational maps from the $\FF_b$-bundles to them.
+If $\Autz(X)$ is a relatively maximal automorphism group as in Theorem \ref{thmA} and there exists no $\Autz(X)$-equivariant birational map to a Mori del Pezzo fibration, then $\Autz(X)$ is a maximal connected algebraic subgroup of $\Bir(X)$.
+Thus, we may already state: